Dolbeault cohomology for almost complex manifolds: Introduction

 A simple example involving a well-known character, the Kodaira-Thurston manifold, indicates the potential of this invariant.
 Recall this is a compact 4-dimensional manifold admitting both complex and symplectic structures, but not in a compatible way.
 As we show below, any left-invariant almost complex structure on the Kodaira-Thurston manifold has one of the following Hodge diamonds for the left-invariant Dolbeault cohomology, where the diamond on the left corresponds to integrable structures while the one on the right corresponds to non-integrable ones.
 In particular, the Hodge diamond classifies integrability:

 A quick inspection on the above diamonds shows that, in contrast with the complex setting, Dolbeault cohomology is not upper semi-continuous for small deformations from integrable to non-integrable structures.
-Interestingly, we should not expect Dolbeault cohomology of almost complex manifolds to enjoy all the known good properties that are satisfied by this invariant in the integrable case.
-As another simple example, while the Fr\"{o}licher spectral sequence of any compact complex surface degenerates at the first page, this is not the case for compact 4-dimensional almost complex manifolds.
+This behaviour indicates we should not expect Dolbeault cohomology of almost complex manifolds to enjoy all the known good properties that are satisfied in the integrable case.

+As another important example, while the Fr\"{o}licher spectral sequence of any compact complex surface degenerates at the first page, this is not the case for compact 4-dimensional almost complex manifolds.
 An example is given below by the filiform nilmanifold, a compact 4-dimensional manifold not admitting any integrable structure.
+Therefore, in the case of compact almost complex 4-manifolds, degeneration of the Fr\"{o}licher spectral sequence may be understood as a new obstruction to integrability.

 To provide some further context for the developments in this paper, we recall that in 1954 Hirzebruch asked a series of fundamental questions related to the topology and geometry of smooth and complex manifolds \cite{Hirzebruch}.
-Among these is Problem 20, attributed to Kodaira and Spencer, which concerns Hermitian structures on almost complex manifolds as we next explain.
+Among these is Problem 20, attributed to Kodaira and Spencer, which concerns Hermitian structures on almost complex manifolds, as we next explain.
 For any choice of compatible metric on an almost complex manifold, one can define the $\delb$-Laplacian $\Delta_\delb$ using $\delb$ and its formal adjoint $\delb^*$.
 As noted by Hirzebruch in loc. cit., the $\delb$-Laplacian is elliptic even in the non-integrable case.
 In particular, for any compact almost complex manifold with an almost Hermitian structure, one can consider the finite-dimensional spaces $\Hh^{p,q}_\delb:=\Ke(\Delta_\delb)\cap\cA^{p,q}$ of $\delb$-harmonic forms and the numbers $h_\delb^{p,q}:=\dim \Hh_\delb^{p,q}$.
 In the integrable setting, these are just the Dolbeault numbers, and so are metric-independent.
 Hirzebruch writes:

 \begin{quote} Is $h_\delb^{p,q}$ independent of the choice of the Hermitian structure?
 If not, give some other definition of these numbers which depend only on the almost-complex structure, and which generalizes the numbers $h_\delb^{p,q}=\dim H^{p,q}_\delb$ for a compact complex manifold. \end{quote}